 That’s not to say we aren’t clinging on to traditional gender roles by rehashing without much in the way of re-visioning the same old fairytales with their conservative gender roles.

-This is a tale of minatures, in which tiny animals have rigged workarounds to exist in a world much too big for their bodies.
+This is a tale of miniatures, in which tiny animals have rigged workarounds to exist in a world much too big for their bodies.

-Like all mice in children’s books, the De Sotos’ main weakness is their small size.
+Like all mice in children’s books, the De Sotos’ main shortcoming is their small size.
 They need to use their wits in order to survive against predators.